jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CB 14 Disposal: amount from land affected by change and not already in income
 Income
-(1) An amount that a person derives from disposing of land is income of the person if— (a) the amount is not income under any of sections CB 6A to CB 12; and (b) the person disposed of the land within 10 years of acquiring it; and (c) the total amount that they derive from its disposal is more than the cost of the land; and (d) at least 20% of the excess arises from a factor, or more than 1 factor, that—
+(1) An amount that a person derives from disposing of land is income of the person if— (a) the amount is not income under any of sections CB 6A to CB 12 and CZ 39 (Disposal within 5 years: bright-line test for residential land: acquisition on or after 29 March 2018); and
+  (b) the person disposed of the land within 10 years of acquiring it; and (c) the total amount that they derive from its disposal is more than the cost of the land; and (d) at least 20% of the excess arises from a factor, or more than 1 factor, that—